wbthomason/packer.nvim/README.md

-  branch = string,             -- Specifies a git branch to use tag = string,                -- Specifies a git tag to use commit = string,             -- Specifies a git commit to use lock = boolean,              -- Skip this plugin in updates/syncs run = string, function, or table, -- Post-update/install hook.
+  branch = string,             -- Specifies a git branch to use tag = string,                -- Specifies a git tag to use commit = string,             -- Specifies a git commit to use lock = boolean,              -- Skip updating this plugin in updates/syncs.
+Still cleans. run = string, function, or table, -- Post-update/install hook.
 See "update/install hooks". requires = string or list,   -- Specifies plugin dependencies.
 See "dependencies". rocks = string or list,      -- Specifies Luarocks dependencies for the plugin